2035: The Report, Goldman School of Public Policy, University of California, Berkeley, June 2020. Available at https://www.2035report.com/

 Don't Even Think About It: Why Our Brains Are Wired to Ignore Climate Change, George Marshall, Bloomsbury, 2014.

 A gripping book that concerns a lot more than messaging.
 Marshall applies current theories about how the brain works to the question of climate change, then moves out to consider the unfortunate timing of its discovery.
 Climate change cannot be "fixed" the way the hole in the ozone layer was.
 It is open-ended.
-And climate change is not just an environmental problem, a question of smoke stacks versus polar bears.
-It is a question of whether civilization survives.
+We must avoid labeling climate change as solely an environmental problem, a question of smoke stacks versus polar bears.

 Laudato Si': On Care for Our Common Home, Pope Francis, Encyclical Letter, May 24, 2015.